pc-ng/Flask-related/README.md

 # Flask-related
-Some materials related to the lightweight Flask frameworks, which is a "micro" framework for web applications, providing URL routing and page rendering.
+Some materials related to the lightweight Flask frameworks,  a "micro" framework which provides URL routing and page rendering for web applications.
 Other features can be obtained via Flask extensions.
 For example, Flask doesn't provide a page template engine.
 Templating is provided by extensions such as Jinja and Jade.

 ## FlaskBasic001